mage-ai/mage-ai/docs/spark/setup/README.md

 # Spark

-This is a guide for using Spark (PySpark) with Mage in different cloud providers.
+Want to become a [Sparkmage](https://c1.scryfall.com/file/scryfall-cards/large/front/0/3/030f4058-54e5-4333-bd6c-2789c334bf12.jpg)?

-See a specific section for the cloud provider you use.
+This is a guide for using Spark (PySpark) with Mage in different cloud providers (see a specific section for the cloud provider you use).

 ## AWS